 Col. Sandars (right) resumed his appointment as Remount officer in the Southern command from 1919 until 1924.
 In 1919 the Family moved back to Little Tew.

 There is a book The Horse and the War by Sidney Galtrey, with a note by Sir Douglas Haig and with many illustrations and photographs appearing under the name of Captain Lionel Edwards, which recounts these times.

-There is a dedication to my father which reads: 'To Colonel EC Sandars CMG whose fine staff work as AD Remounts in the War Office had much to do with the successes related in this book.
+There is a dedication to Nancy's father which reads: 'To Colonel EC Sandars CMG whose fine staff work as AD Remounts in the War Office had much to do with the successes related in this book.
 From Sidney Galtrey 11/11/18'